PRECICE STRYDE Recall: NuVasive Nail Evaluated for Biological Safety

 Is the PRECICE Nail as Good?

 The downsides to the PRECICE nail mainly pertain to weaker weight-bearing capabilities and slower recovery.
-Since the STRYDE nail is designed to be fully weight-bearing even during the lengthening or distraction phase, it’s generally a much more convenient option.
+Since the STRYDE nail is designed to be fully weight-bearing even during the lengthening or distraction phase, it’s generally a much more convenient option and facilitates faster recovery.

-PRECICE might not be fully weight-bearing, but the choice ultimately comes down to individual convenience.
-If you’re considering this surgery, the lengthening process may outweigh the inconvenience of using crutches or a wheelchair.
+PRECICE might not be fully weight-bearing, but the choice ultimately comes down to individual convenience and what’s on the market.
+So if you’re considering this surgery with PRECICE, the inability to walk soon after the lengthening process may be a concern

-The success rate of PRECICE is almost 100%.
-Since PRECICE produces similar results as STRYDE and is still available in the US market, the best course of action would be to talk to your surgeon and decide what would be ideal for you.
+When it comes to comparing STRYDE vs PRECICE, keep in mind the success rate of PRECICE is almost 100%, they’re both manufactured by Nuvasive and ultimately yield similar results.
+Of course, the best course of action would be to talk to your surgeon and decide what would be ideal for you.

 Cyborg 4 Life.
 (2021, March 15).
 NuVasive Voluntary STRYDE Nail & Biodur Device Recall – Dr. Dror Paley Limb Lengthening Interview [Video].
 YouTube. https://www.youtube.com/watch?v=qBQKYz2gFqw&ab_channel=Cyborg4Life